Getting a B&B Mortgage

 Which lenders offer guest house finance?

-There are a good number of lenders able to offer commercial mortgages for B&Bs, but terms vary significantly.
-Lenders include:
+A good number of lenders can offer commercial mortgages for B&Bs, but terms vary significantly.

 • Barclays